markhj/hxl-lang/specs/hxl-2024/04-syntax-rules.md

 Array values MUST be either string, integer or floating-point values.

-Nested arrays and references are NOT supported.
+Nested arrays, booleans and references are NOT supported.

 Error code: ``HXL_ARRAY_UNKNOWN_TYPE``